Near Naples, Koreshan State Park is popular for camping, kayaking, history

 That park is a great place to picnic and explore — on foot or by canoe or kayak.

 We paddled from Koreshan to Mound Key Archaeological State Park, which is a long haul.
 After doing that, we would highly recommend paddling to Mound Key — but start from the opposite side at Lovers Key.
-A shorter exploration of the Estero makes a pleasant paddle.
+A shorter exploration of the Estero River, however, makes a lovely short paddle.

 3800 Corkscrew Rd